FrederikRichter/StudIP-cli/README.md

 # StudIP-cli
-StudIP cli tool using the reverse engineered  JsonAPI of StudIP
+StudIP cli tool using the reverse engineered  JsonAPI of StudIP written in pure Python

 # Motivation
 Bypass downslowing platform features and have an open source API to give power to users of StudIP.
 This tool has a focus on speed and extensibility, which is why a request only approach is used.